A Look At My Psygnosis Amiga Collection

 Reflections pumped out showcase title after showcase title, just about every game they released got rave reviews and big fan support.

-I will not deny it looked good and that it repaired many of the broken designs of the first game but to me, it never felt fun.
+I will not deny that it looked good and that it repaired many of the broken designs of the first game, but to me, it never felt fun.

 Huge box + T-shirt in a later section of the article. (still on the camera).

-Verdict: Great intro, music, and whatnot but the game were not for me.
+Verdict: Great intro, music, and whatnot, but the game was not for me.

 Shadow Of The Beast III. – Reflections.
 1992.